c3d/xl/README.md

  // This will compute 8
  add3 5
 ```
+This makes XL a truly functional language.

 </details>
 <details>
-<summary>It can define maps, which are just regular functions</summary>
+<summary>It can define maps associating a key to a value</summary>

 ```xl
 my_map is